iml-gddaiss/magtogoek/README.md

 # Magtogoek
-Magtogoek is the Algonquin name for the Saint-Lawrence River which mean "the path that walks".
+*Name origin: Magtogoek is Algonquin name for the Saint-Lawrence River which mean "the path that walks".*

 ## PACKAGE (LINUX/MacOS ONLY)
 Magtogoek is a python package and command line application (CLI) to process ocean data.
 At the moment, only Accoustisc Doopler Current Profiler (ADCP) data can be processed.

+### Supported data type.
+- ADCP: Accoustisc Doopler Current Profiler (Linux/MacOS Only) -- RDI Teledyne: WorkHorse, SentinelV, OceanSurveilor Uses Pycurrent from ....
+-- RTI Rowtech:
+   Uses Rowtech ... and custom reader.

 ## INSTALLATION
 Clone the respository and and install it with `pip install`.
 Follow the instruction below.